1. Home

 9/10

-There's no finer used car than the Ford Fiesta, and for one simple reason.
-That's because there's no finer small car - new or used - than the Ford Fiesta, and because Ford withdrew it from sale as a new car in 2023 to concentrate on manufacturing more profitable models, it can now only be had as a used car.
+There's no finer used car than the Ford Fiesta, and for one simple reason: there's no finer small car than the Ford Fiesta.
+Ford withdrew it from sale as a new car in 2023 to concentrate on manufacturing more profitable models, so it can now only be had as a used car.

-You'll have plenty of choice, too.
-It's was Britain's best-selling car for year after year before its untimely demise, and that means there are absolutely loads of examples on the used car market.
+You'll have plenty of choice, though.
+It's was Britain's best-selling car for decades before its untimely demise, and that means there are absolutely loads of examples on the used car market.
 It's easy to see why it was so popular, too.
 Not only is it cheap to run and easy to drive, it's perfect for everyday use.
 Whether you're a new driver or looking to downsize, the stylish Fiesta ticks an awful lot of boxes.

 A Fiesta is also very well equipped for the price, while there's enough space for four adults.
 Not a big deal if you're looking for a compact family car, but great news if you're looking to get your first car and you want some decent space for your mates.

-For under £5000, you're looking at a five-year-old car, and we'd recommend hunting one out with a 1.25-litre petrol engine (unless you're planning a lot of motorway miles).
-Double your budget and £10,000 will get you a nearly new Fiesta with a 1.0-litre EcoBoost petrol engine.
+For £5000, you're looking at a 2015 car, and we'd recommend hunting one out with a 1.25-litre petrol engine (unless you're planning a lot of motorway miles).
+Double your budget and £10,000 will get you a 2021 Fiesta with a 1.0-litre EcoBoost petrol engine.
 Available in 100PS, 125PS and 140PS power outputs, these punchy little engines help make the Fiesta even more rewarding to drive.

 2. Volkswagen Golf